scolobb/brsim/README.md

 sets comes really handy, since you can specify an empty context by just putting a `.` on the corresponding line.

-Correspondingly, the file `example-plain.rs` containing the description of the same reaction system in the plain format might look like this:
+Correspondingly, the file `example-arrow.rs` containing the description of the same reaction system in the arrow format might look like this:

 ```
-a b, e f, c d
+a + b -> c + d | e f
-. , . , a
+. -> a
-. , c , b
+-> b | c

 ---